-Body Mass Index (BMI): Mrs. Dyer was documented as having a body mass index of 40.45 kg/m2 on October 19, 2021.
-This would be consistent with morbid obesity.
-A normal healthy weight is considered a BMI of 18.5-24.9 and any BMI above 25 is considered overweight, with a BMI above 30 obese and above 40 morbidly obese.
-As previously discussed, it appears that there is a dose response relationship where the relative risk of developing bladder cancer increases as BMI increases.(32,33) I therefore would rule in elevated BMI as a potential risk factor for bladder cancer.
+Body Mass Index: Mr. Fiolek was documented as having a BMI of 36.77 kg/m in August 2014.
+A normal healthy BMI is considered a BMI of 18.5-24.9 and any BMI above 25 is considered overweight, with a BMI above 30 obese.
+As previously discussed, there may be a dose response relationship where the relative risk of developing urothelial cancer increases as BMI increases.
+Therefore, I cannot rule out BMI as a risk factor in this case.